MedMNIST/experiments/README.md

         - PyTorch, AutoKeras and Google AutoML Vision are provided for MedMNIST2D.
         - PyTorch and AutoKeras are provided for MedMNIST3D.
         - If you are using PyTorch model weights, please note that the ResNet18_224 / ResNet50_224 models are trained with images resized to 224 x 224 by `PIL.Image.NEAREST`.
-        - Snapshots for `auto-sklearn` are not uploaded due to the embarrassingly large model sizes (lots of model emsemble).
+        - Snapshots for `auto-sklearn` are not uploaded due to the embarrassingly large model sizes (lots of model ensemble).
     -  `MedMNIST-experiments/predictions/`: We also provide all standard prediction files by PyTorch, auto-sklearn, AutoKeras and Google AutoML Vision, which works with `medmnist.Evaluator`.
 Each file is named as `{flag}_{split}_[AUC]{auc:.3f}_[ACC]{acc:.3f}@{run}.csv`, e.g., `bloodmnist_test_[AUC]0.997_[ACC]0.957@autokeras_3.csv`.